Suzanne's Diary for Nicholas

-Suzanne's Diary for Nicholas is a 2001 novel by James Patterson that argues the importance of balance within one's life.
+Suzanne's Diary for Nicholas is a 2001 novel by American author James Patterson, which argues the importance of balance within one's life.
 Two interwoven stories are told throughout the novel.
 The framing story is based on Katie Wilkinson, a New York City book editor, whose relationship with poet Matthew Harrison ends suddenly.
 During this period, Katie learns about Matt's past through the diary written by Suzanne.

+An audiobook narrated by Becky Ann Baker was released in December 2001.

 Background

 Suzanne's Diary for Nicholas marks Patterson's first attempt in the romance genre.
 Patterson, a best-selling author, is known for his mystery thriller series featuring detective Alex Cross.
 Continuing the trend with his novels, Suzanne's Diary for Nicholas has sold millions of copies, proving to be very popular.

 Patterson used some of his experience with heartbreak to write Suzanne's Diary for Nicholas.
 In 1974, Patterson fell in love with Jane Blanchard.
 After dating for several years, she was diagnosed with a terminal brain tumor.
 When she died, Patterson devoted his time to writing and stayed away from romantic relationships.
 Over a decade later, he married Susan, who wrote a diary for their baby son.